A Primer On Proper Form When Working Out

-You see guys lifting a lot more weight than you, and your ego is not happy with this reality.
+You see people lifting a lot more weight than you, and your ego is not happy with this reality.

-Let’s face it: the gym is the place in our modern society where men physically size each other up, looking for that sense of primal superiority.
+Let’s face it: the gym is the place in our modern society where people physically size each other up, looking for that sense of primal superiority.

 So, fueled by this desire to be bigger, stronger, better, you start allowing yourself to cheat.

 Fast forward 3 months.
 You are now benching 145 pounds – finally, one wheel on each side of the bar – but you are no longer touching the bar to your chest.